World Clock

 Europe: Most of continental Europe uses Central European Time (CET, UTC+1 in winter / CEST, UTC+2 in summer).
 The UK and Ireland use GMT in winter and BST/IST in summer (UTC+1).
 Eastern Europe (Romania, Bulgaria, Estonia) runs on EET (UTC+2 / UTC+3 in summer).
 Russia does not observe DST — Moscow is fixed at UTC+3.

 Asia: The most diverse region — India uses a half-hour offset (IST, UTC+5:30), China uses a single time zone for the entire country (UTC+8) despite its vast east-west span, and Japan uses a fixed UTC+9 with no DST.
 The Middle East is mostly UTC+3 to UTC+4.
+Iran is at UTC+3:30 in winter and UTC+4:30 in summer.

 Business Hours Overlap